Boys Don't Cry (1999 film): Plot

-Afterwards, they take Brandon to Tom's house, where Brandon escapes through a bathroom window.
+Afterward, they take Brandon to Tom's house, where Brandon escapes through a bathroom window.
 Although his assailants threaten Brandon and warn him not to report the attack to the police, Lana convinces him to do so.
 However, the police chief proves to be less concerned with the crime and interrogates Brandon about his sexual identity.

 Later, John and Tom get drunk and drive to Candace's house.
-Lana attempts to stop them, but they find Brandon, who has been hiding in a nearby shed.
-John shoots Brandon under the chin, killing him instantly.
-While Candace is crying out to them to spare her baby, Tom shoots her in the head and kills her as Lana fights with them, begging them to stop.
-Tom stabs Brandon's lifeless body.
-John and Tom flee the scene while a crying Lana lies with Brandon's body and the baby toddles through the open door to the outside, crying.
+Lana attempts to stop them, but they find Brandon and kill him along with Candace before fleeing the scene, while Lana lies with Brandon's body.
 The next morning, Lana awakens next to Brandon's corpse.
 Her mother arrives and takes her away from the scene.
 As Lana leaves Falls City, a letter to her from Brandon that she found on his body, is heard in a voiceover, saying that in Memphis "I'll be waiting for you, love always and forever".